 A registered agent is an individual or business entity who will receive important legal and tax documents on your LLC's behalf.

-They can also be contacted if you run into problems with the Mississippi Secretary of State during business operations, such as getting fined for not filing a form on time.
+They can also be contacted if you run into problems with the Kentucky Secretary of State during business operations, such as getting fined for not filing a form on time.

-In order to work as a Mississippi LLC registered agent, an individual must meet certain requirements and file paperwork with the Mississippi Secretary of State.
+In order to work as a Kentucky LLC registered agent, an individual must meet certain requirements and file paperwork with the Kentucky Secretary of State.

 A certificate of formation is a document that is used to create a legal business entity.

-A certificate of formation must include the name, registered agent's name and address, its effective date or creation date, a NAICS code, email address, and a signature of a member, manager, or organizer.
+A certificate of formation must include the name, registered agent's name and address, its effective date or creation date, a NAICS code, email address, and a signature of a LLC manager, member, or organizer.

-A Mississippi certificate of formation must include all of that information along with a filing fee of $50.
+A Kentucky certificate of formation must include all of that information along with a filing fee of $50.

 The processing time is about 5 days.
-Once you get your Mississippi LLC certificate, you will need to file it with the Mississippi Secretary of State.
+Once you get your Kentucky LLC certificate, you will need to file it with the Kentucky Secretary of State.

 Step 4: Put Together an LLC Operating Agreement

-While an operating agreement isn't required in Mississippi, it is highly recommended.
+While an operating agreement isn't required in Kentucky, it is highly recommended.